 Strengths & Weaknesses of the Collection

-The archive of the American Institute for Verdi Studies houses a collection of primary source materials on Giuseppe Verdi, mostly on microfilm but internationally peerless in its completeness.
+The archive of the American Institute for Verdi Studies, located in Bobst Library, houses a collection of primary source materials on Giuseppe Verdi, mostly on microfilm but internationally peerless in its completeness.
 It includes music, librettos, letters, institutional records, periodicals, and more.
-Bobst Library’s general and special collections are also exceptionally strong in Verdi-related printed books and scores, as well as audio and video recordings.
+To complement this archive, Bobst Library’s general music collection is also exceptionally strong in Verdi-related books, scores, audio recordings, and videos.

-A retrospective collection-building program, pursued throughout the 1990s and into the early 2000s, has solidified the music collection systematically at its foundations and has successfully remedied the major deficiencies identified in the music librarian's collection-review report of March, 1992 and in the last collection development policy revision of 1995.
-A persistent weakness even today, however, is a not insubstantial number of pre-1990 publications that are out of print and cannot, within the limits of practicality, be acquired any longer.
-Concurrently during the last decade, the maturation and stabilization of the materials budget has brought the “current” and “desirable” collecting levels (as detailed in the conspectus below) mostly into balance throughout the collecting categories, although with some significant retrospective work still to be done in the folk-traditional and some other areas.
-Thus, the collecting policy is supported by the resources needed for the library to keep pace with the university’s evolving academic interests.
-As we move forward, the music selector’s challenge under this policy, primarily, is to maintain momentum and quality with respect to new publications; secondarily, to continue enriching our retrospective holdings until, ideally, all the “existing” and “desirable” levels achieve parity.
+A methodical retrospective collection-building program, pursued throughout the 1990s and early 2000s, solidified the music collection at its foundations and successfully remedied the major deficiencies identified in the music librarian's collection-review report of 1992 and in the last full-scale collection development policy revision of 1995.
+A persistent weakness even today, however, is the not insubstantial number of important pre-1990 publications that are out of print and cannot, within the limits of practicality, be acquired any longer.
+This circumstance accounts significantly for the continuing disparities between "existing" and "desirable" levels in the conspectus below (even when the "current" and "desirable" levels are in harmony), the other chief factor being the vastness of the still unfinished task of building high quality collections in areas of music outside the Western classical canon, which were not central to the Library's collecting program prior to 1990.
+To keep pace with the evolving academic interests and needs of the University today, the Library's challenge under the current collecting policy is: 1) to maintain momentum and quality with respect to new publications; 2) concurrently, to continue enriching our holdings retrospectively; 3) ultimately, to achieve genuine parity between all the “existing” and “desirable” levels.

 Conspectus: Subjects & Collection Levels

 DCS = Desirable Collection Strength